SAB123/Getting-and-cleaning-data-assignment/Codebook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones, I have not included this information here incase of duplication errors.

-All units remain as in the original data.
+All units remain as in the original data, see README.txt with original data.

 ####OUTPUT
 narrow_tidy_data.txt in the working directory, overwritten each time, this can be read into R using